openhab/openhab-docs/_addons_bindings/bluetooth.bluez/readme.md

 ## Bridge Configuration

 The bluez bridge requires the configuration parameter `address`, which corresponds to the Bluetooth address of the adapter (in format "XX:XX:XX:XX:XX:XX").
-Additionally, the parameter `discovery` can be set to true/false.When set to true, any Bluetooth device of which broadcasts are received is added to the Inbox.
+Additionally, the parameter `backgroundDiscovery` can be set to true/false.When set to true, any Bluetooth device of which broadcasts are received is added to the Inbox.

 ## Example

 This is how an BlueZ adapter can be configured textually in a *.things file:

 ```
-Bridge bluetooth:bluez:hci0 [ address="12:34:56:78:90:AB", discovery=false ]
+Bridge bluetooth:bluez:hci0 [ address="12:34:56:78:90:AB", backgroundDiscovery=false ]
 ```